Quadratic Mean-Field BSDEs and Exponential Utility Maximization: Multidimensional MFBSDE with Small Terminal Condition and Utility Maximization

 where \( \gamma := (\gamma_1, \dots, \gamma_d) \) is the market sensitivity vector and \( \eta \in \mathbb{R}^{1 \times d} \) is the market shift vector, with both being constant vectors. \end{definition}

-With the help of the previous definitions, for a fixed \( t \in [0,T] \), we start with a set \( \tilde{D} \in \mathbb{R}^d \), which represents certain constraints, such as risk limits or position constraints.
-Upon incorporating information from the market, we could apply scaling and shifting to this set, which now reflects both the original constraints and the market's influence.
-This results in a new set that is much more flexible and realistic, capturing the dynamic behavior of the market.
-Therefore, we denote this updated set as \( \consetwt \), emphasizing its dependence on the aggregated market signal $\bbE[\tilde{Z_t}]$ at time $t \in [0, T]$.
+With the help of the previous definitions, for a fixed \( t \in [0,T] \), we start with a set \( \hat{D} \subset \mathbb{R}^d \), which represents certain constraints such as risk limits or position constraints.
+After incorporating information from the market, we apply scaling and shifting to this set so that it reflects both the original constraints and the market's influence.
+This results in a new set that is more flexible and realistic, capturing the dynamic behavior of the market.
+We denote this updated set by \( \consetwt \), emphasizing its dependence on the aggregated market signal $\bbE[\hat{Z}_t]$ at time $t \in [0, T]$.

-\begin{definition}[Admissible strategies with constraints \( \tilde{\scA} \)] Let $\consetwt$ be a closed set in \( \mathbb{R}^d \) for fixed $t\in[0, T]$.
-The set of admissible trading strategies \( \tilde{\scA} \) consists of all \( \mathbb{R}^d \)-valued predictable processes \( \pi \) satisfying \( \pi_t \sigma_t \in L^2[0, T] \), \( \pi_t \in \consetwt \) a.s. \( \forall t \in [0, T] \), and
+\begin{definition}[Admissible strategies with constraints \( \hat{\scA} \)] Let $\consetwt$ be a closed set in \( \mathbb{R}^d \) for fixed $t\in[0, T]$.
+The set of admissible trading strategies \( \hat{\scA} \) consists of all \( \mathbb{R}^d \)-valued predictable processes \( \pi \) satisfying \( \pi_t \sigma_t \in L^2[0, T] \), \( \pi_t \in \consetwt \) a.s. \( \forall t \in [0, T] \), and

 forms a uniformly integrable family. \end{definition}

 The investor’s objective is to choose an admissible self-financing trading strategy \( \pi^* \) to maximize the expected utility of the net wealth at maturity \( T \):